Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Algorithm and circuit implementation

 When the target distribution is the spherical Gaussian and $\rmW$ is constrained to be an orthogonal matrix, Alg.~\ref{alg:online} is related to existing iterative algorithms for Gaussianization that alternate between (a) orthogonal transformations and (b) marginal Gaussianization of the coordinates \citep{chen2000gaussianization,laparra2011iterative}.
 In the case that the column vectors of $\rmW$ are orthogonal, Gaussianization along one marginal does not affect the responses along other marginals, allowing these operations to be performed independently of one another.
 In general, we allow the column vectors of $\rmW$ to be non-orthogonal and potentially overcomplete so that marginal Gaussianization along one basis vector affects the other marginal distributions.
-Consequently, obtaining convergence guarantees for our algorithm is more challenging, but it is more biologically realistic since neural systems are unlikely to be constrained to have orthonormal synaptic weight vectors.
+Consequently, the algorithm is more complicated to analyze mathematically (e.g., obtaining convergence guarantees), but it is more biologically realistic since neural systems are unlikely to have orthonormal synaptic weight vectors.